 - Lower School

 The St. Thomas Aquinas Middle School will present Disney's Beauty and the Beast, Jr. this spring in the Upper School Drama Room.
-Over 70 members on our cast and crew who have been working two days a week since January to prepare for our production of Beauty and the Beast, Jr.

 Congratulations to our STA Wired Cats for their dedication and hard work this season!
 There were 435 teams who participated this season in FIRST LEGO League Robotics for the North Texas Region and only 60 teams performed well enough in the qualifiers to earn an invitation to compete in the North Texas FIRST LEGO League Championship Robotics Tournament.
 Both of our STA Teams were included in this select group.

 The St. Thomas Aquinas Wildtones, the middle school a capella choir under the direction of Taylor Coffin and Amanda Neinast received a superior rating at the Diocesan Choral Festival.

 St. Thomas Aquinas Speech and Drama Club took 3rd place overall in the Diocesan Speech and Drama Meet this weekend.
 Thirty-four members of the Speech and Drama Club participated in the meet.

 Congratulations to Anna W. (3rd) for receiving the Honorable Mention Award in the 2018 Catholic Schools Week Poster Contest.